 Leave of Absence.
-A Leave of Absence (LOA) is a University-approved temporary period of time during which the student is not enrolled but is not considered withdrawn from the University.
+A Leave of Absence (LOA) is a university-approved temporary period of time during which the student is not enrolled, but is not considered withdrawn from the university.

 Students must apply in writing for a leave of absence to the Director of Academic Affairs and/or Director of Clinical Training.
 A one-year leave of absence will be granted at a student's request.
 A second year leave of absence will be granted only for extraordinary circumstances.
 Additional leaves of absence will be granted only while securing an internship.
 Time spent on an approved leave of absence is not charged against the seven-year time limit.
-Students on leave of absence are not permitted to participate in any University related activity, including practicum/supervision, Clinical Competency Exam, or to receive support in the completion of and/or the defense of the Major Paper/Dissertation.
+Students on leave of absence are not permitted to participate in any university related activity, including practicum/supervision, Clinical Competency Exam defense or directed study.
 Students returning from a leave of absence must meet with the designated directors to discuss readiness to resume studies and clinical activities.
 If the designated directors determine that there is sufficient concern about a student's readiness, the case will be referred to the Professional Standing Committee or the University's Behavioral Concerns Committee.
 The committee's deliberations may include an interview of the student.
 Findings may include a determination that the student is not ready to return and may specify needed remedial actions.
 Students returning from a leave of absence are governed by the policies and procedures in place on their return.
 They should contact the Office of Academic Affairs well in advance of their return to register for courses.